What Is a Home Sale Contingency?

 A kick-out clause acts as a sort of compromise in light of an offer with a home sale contingency.
 A kick-out clause allows the seller to keep marketing the home during the contingent time period.
 They may be able to accept backup offers as well, depending on how the clause is written.
 If the buyer fails to close on their current home (or, in some cases, if the seller receives a better offer), then the seller has the right to “kick them out” of the agreement, with a certain amount of notice (usually between 24-72 hours).

-How can I make my home sale contingency offer attractive?
+How can I make my home sale contingency offer more attractive to sellers?

 Because a home sale contingency puts the seller in a less-than-ideal situation, a buyer may want to consider other ways to make the offer more appealing.